-While global illumination refers to the model which incorporates interreflection of light between surfaces, another lighting model called ambient occlusion or obscurances only computes the visibility of a point with a diffuse light source (such as a sky light source)[48, 30, 16, 24].
+While global illumination refers to the model which incorporates interreflection of light between surfaces, another lighting model called ambient occlusion or obscurances only computes the visibility of a point with a diffuse light source (such as a sky light source) [48, 30, 16, 24].
 The motivation arose from the observation that ambient occlusion could give perceptually similar results to global illumination models with a small fraction of the computational cost.

-Zhukov, et al. first introduced this concept with term obscurances[48].
+Zhukov et al. introduced ambient occlusion with the term obscurances [48].
 The scene was first broken into discrete pieces.
 Given a neighborhood near the patch, the ratio of other patches obscuring the surface was computed.
 Computation was done as a preprocess with the obscurance values used as an ambient term during rendering.
 Results could be combined with arbitrary direct illumination, because the obscurance computation was a property of the geometry and not of the lighting conditions.
 The method was also useful for interactive applications, because the results were view independent.
-The work of Iones, et al. [16] builds on this work and provides additional implementational details about how to discretize the scene, use of illumination maps to store and utilize the results, and comparisons with other global illumination methods.
+The work of Iones et al. [16] builds on this work and provides additional implementational details about how to discretize the scene, use of illumination maps to store and utilize the results, and comparisons with other global illumination methods.

-Hayden Landis detailed how ambient occlusion could be used to add realism to models[24].
+Landis detailed how ambient occlusion could be used to add realism to models [24].
 Unlike global illumination, this precomputation would allow the model to be placed in any environment and lighting condition.
 This was achieved by storing the values of the obscurances at the vertices of the models.
 Additionally the principle direction of least obscurance can be stored to index into an environment map during rendering.

-Méndez, et al. extended the use of obscurances to ray tracing[30].
-Unlike previously mentioned methods, the ambient occlusion values were not precomputed and stored.
-Instead, the values were calculated during the rendering phase as an alternative to path tracing[18].
+Méndez et al. extended the use of obscurances to ray tracing [30].
+Unlike earlier methods, the ambient occlusion values were not precomputed and stored.
+Instead, the values were calculated during the rendering phase as an alternative to path tracing [18].
 This greatly decreased the rendering time as compared to path tracing, as well as eliminated the need to break the scene into patches.
 The ambient occlusion values would have to be recomputed, however, every time the scene was rendered.

-Vicinity shading was a term coined by James Stewart in his paper that dealt with precomputing the uniform diffuse illumination for isosurface volumes[36].
+Vicinity shading was a term coined by Stewart in his paper that dealt with precomputing the uniform diffuse illumination for isosurface volumes [36].
 Similar to ambient occlusion for geometry, ambient values were computed for visualizing isosurfaces generated from volumetric data.
-His method, however, considered
+His method, however, considered only the geometry in the vicinity of the surface when querying for occluders.

-Figure 2.1.
-An isosurface representing a human skull with a fracture of bones in the right hand jaw.
-Vicinity shading helps the perception of space between the jaw bones and the rest of the skull.
-The image on the left has only phong illumination.
-The image on the right shows the vicinity values.
-The center image is the combination of the left and right images.
-Image taken from [36] and used by author's permission only the geometry in the vicinity of the surface when querying for occluders.
 Luminance was computed for a given voxel based on the presence and distance of occluders within a certain radius.
 Occluders that were farther away resulted in more luminance than ones that were closer.
 The precomputed luminance was stored as vicinity shading values in a separate texture volume and interpolated to the extracted isosurface during rendering.
 His paper showed the utility of including an ambient term based on structure of the geometry in the lighting (see Figure 2.1).
 His work also presented clever methods to compute the vicinity shading values for all isosurfaces at the same time.